 No matter how busy we get, Philip and I still make time for regular date nights.
 Sometimes it means making dinner reservations at a new restaurant, and other times means spending QT time doing a fun activity in the city.
 But, no matter how good the restaurant or how much fun we have at an outing, our favourite date nights are when we stay in for date night at home and make dinner together.

 We know you’re probably thinking, they cook together all the time for their blog.
 But carving out time for date night at home means no recipe development, no testing, no styling, no photographing, no editing and no writing for Chef Sous Chef.
 Date night at home means not waiting to be seated and not being interrupted by your waiter; it means getting back to just the two of us, back to the start of us cooking together, and back to us as a couple or simply Philip and Mystique.

 While date night at home is healthier and cheaper, spending it in at home with your partner can be an intimate evening.
 There’s something sensual about playing with ingredients, sautéing and tasting, the process of cooking together, setting the table and enjoying your meal, all while post-dinner Netflix and chill awaits you.

 Just like dinner at a restaurant or tickets to a show, date night at home is an experience and can make a big impact in rekindling the romance between you and your significant other.
 Here are a few fun tips for making date night at home in the kitchen one of your favourite date nights ever:

 Channel Your Inner Chef and Sous Chef

-Role playing in and out of the kitchen is a must when it comes to enjoying date night at home.
+Role-playing in and out of the kitchen is a must when it comes to enjoying date night at home.
 Channel your inner Chef and Sous Chef and assign a lead and assistant in the kitchen to avoid accidents and confusion.
-Specific roles in the kitchen ensures you both have a helping hand in preparing the meal.
+Specific roles in the kitchen ensure you both have a helping hand in preparing the meal.